 - PLEASURE SEEKING (originally in the form of food — to survive — and sex — to further the species)

 - ENERGY CONSERVATION (to make sure the food fuels us for as long as possible)

 - PAIN AVOIDANCE (again, to stay alive, rather than, say, burning yourself with fire*)

 *(Unless you’re burning yourself up on purpose, like advocate David Buckel did last month, apparently to call attention to protecting the environment.
 Pretty shocking, esp since I met him once when I volunteered one muggy spring day at the Red Hook Composting Center, where he worked.
 That’s him below in the brown t-shirt and hat, after we shoveled hundreds of pounds of decomposing food scraps.
 Crazy, right?**)

 **(Not the scrap shoveling; the setting himself on fire.)

 Anyway, the first side of the motivational triad, pleasure seeking, is pretty self-evident when it comes to over-using resources to feed ourselves.
 “I just love me some South American blueberries!”
 (Despite the shipping + packaging.)
-“I want a frappuccino, and I want to carry it around with me in a single-use cup and lid with a plastic straw, dammit.”
-(Plastic pollution + tree reduction — ’cause you gotta have a cardboard sleeve wrapped around it so your hand doesn’t get cold.)
+“I want a frappuccino, and I want to carry it around in a single-use cup and lid with a plastic straw, dammit.”
+(Despite plastic pollution + tree reduction — ’cause you gotta have a cardboard sleeve wrapped around it so your hand doesn’t get cold.)

 Looking for sex, love and validation is also part of pleasure seeking.
 Because nobody needs an Italian leather handbag (animal agriculture land use + shipping) or a Range Rover (auto emissions) to survive . . . unless it’s to attract a mate, or to be accepted (and thereby protected) by the tribe.***